Grant Application Information

 - Organizations selected to formally apply for the grant will need to submit their application

 Over the last few years, the Common Good Grant Committee students have identified certain areas of need that they wish to emphasize in a given year.
-The committee makes a commitment to fund at least one organization providing services in the following five areas:
+This year, the committee has made a commitment to fund at least one organization providing services in the following five areas:

 - Justice, Equity, and Anti-Racism